 What are the Different HDMI Versions?

-HDMI interface has been evolving owing to the fact that demands of the output devices are ever increasing.
-While a decade ago Full HD resolution and 60 Hz refresh rate was the norm.
+HDMI interface has been evolving because output device demands are increasing.
+While a decade ago, Full HD resolution and 60 Hz refresh rate were the norms.

-Today, you can find display devices easily offering QHD, 4K and even 8K resolution at 120Hz or higher refresh rates.
+Today, display devices can easily offer QHD, 4K, and even 8K resolution at 120Hz or higher refresh rates.

-Hence, the older HDMI interface version released a decade that were designed for FHD @ 60Hz are simply not enough to cater to the demands of the newer display devices.
+Hence, more than the older HDMI interface version released that was designed for FHD@60Hz is needed to cater to the demands of the newer display devices.

 The following table explains the popular HDMI versions and their respective specs.